awohletz/electron-prisma-trpc-example/README.md

 The `electron-builder.yml` file has configuration to sign and notarize the app for Mac, Windows, and Linux.
 You'll have to customize this file to enter your own publisher and app info.

 See https://github.com/awohletz/electron-prisma-trpc-example-releases for an example repo that holds the releases for this app.
 I publish releases to that repo using the `npm run publish` script.

+Here are the steps to publish a release on all platforms:
+1. Make sure you've set up code signing and have the appropriate env vars in `.env`, as mentioned above in Getting Started.
+2. On your Windows computer, run `npm run publish`
+2. On your Mac computer, run `npm run publish`

+These commands will build for their respective platforms and upload the release files to your Github repo.
+They don't have to be done in the order listed above.